LucasLateb/editoreasy-showcase/README.md

 ---

 VideoCut combines powerful portfolio functionality with an intuitive user experience, creating the ultimate platform for video editors to showcase their talent and for clients to discover the perfect editor for their projects.

+This project is licensed under a proprietary license.
+You may use it, but not modify or redistribute it.